FlowFuse/website/src/blog/2023/07/how-to-build-a-secure-opc-ua-server-for-plcs-in-node-red.md

 ## Install Custom Nodes <a name="install-custom-nodes"></a>

-First, we need to add three custom nodes that will give node-red.
+First, we need to add three custom nodes that will allow Node-RED to read Ethernet/IP data and add OPC UA Server functionality.

 Click the hamburger icon → manage palette